Boeing 777: Accidents and incidents

 The sixth hull loss occurred on August 3, 2016, when a 777-300 crashed while landing and caught fire at Dubai Airport at the end of its flight as Emirates Flight 521.
 The preliminary investigation indicated that the aircraft was attempting a landing during active wind shear conditions.
-The pilots initiated a go-around procedure shortly after the wheels touched-down onto the runway, however, the aircraft settled back onto the ground apparently due to late throttle application.
+The pilots initiated a go-around procedure shortly after the wheels touched-down onto the runway; however, the aircraft settled back onto the ground, apparently due to late throttle application.
 As the undercarriage was in the process of being retracted, the aircraft landed on its rear underbody and engine nacelles, resulting in the separation of one engine, loss of control and subsequent crash.
-There were no passenger casualties of the 300 people on board, however, one airport fireman was killed fighting the fire.
+There were no passenger casualties of the 300 people on board, but one airport fireman was killed fighting the fire.
 The aircraft's fuselage and right wing were irreparably damaged by the fire.

 The seventh hull loss occurred on November 29, 2017, when a Singapore Airlines 777-200ER experienced a fire while being towed at Singapore Changi Airport.
 An aircraft technician was the only occupant on board and evacuated safely.
 The aircraft sustained heat damage and was written off.
 Another fire occurred on July 22, 2020 to an Ethiopian Airlines 777F while at the cargo area of Shanghai Pudong International Airport.
 The aircraft sustained heat damage and was written off as the eighth hull loss.
+Media reports on legal proceedings attribute the fire to the ignition of chlorine dioxide disinfection tablets at high temperatures in a humid environment on ground.

 On February 20, 2021, a 777-200 operating as United Airlines Flight 328 suffered a failure of its starboard engine.
 The cowling and other engine parts fell over a Denver suburb.
 The captain declared an emergency and returned to land at the Denver airport.
 An immediate examination, before any formal investigation, found that two fan blades had broken off.
 One blade had suffered metal fatigue and may have chipped another blade, which also broke off.
 Boeing recommended suspending flights of all 128 operational 777s equipped with Pratt & Whitney PW4000 engines until they had been inspected.
 Several countries also restricted flights of PW4000-equipped 777s in their territory.
-In 2018, there had been a similar issue on United Airlines Flight 1175 from San Francisco to Hawaii, involving another 777-200 equipped with the same engine type.
+In 2018, a similar issue occurred on United Airlines Flight 1175 from San Francisco to Hawaii involving another 777-200 equipped with the same engine type.

+On May 21, 2024, Singapore Airlines Flight 321, operated by a 777-300ER, encountered severe turbulence over Myanmar that injured 104 passengers and crew and led to the death of a passenger, who died of a suspected heart attack.